Envoy Setup¶

 If the server is not running, changing the port simply updates the parameter value.

-When Envoy starts, it generates a CLAUDE.md file in your project root.
-This file provides Claude Code with context about:
+When Envoy starts, it generates a full Claude Code configuration in your project root:

-This file is regenerated each time Envoy starts to stay up to date.
+These files are regenerated each time Envoy starts to stay up to date.
+See Claude Code Integration for the full reference.

 Verifying the Connection¶